 Either way, adding a coat of satin paint may save you considerable time and effort compared to preparing the surface for fixing up the semi-gloss.

-You’ll need to know if the semi-gloss paint that currently covers the walls or ceiling is either oil or water based.
+When painting over semi-gloss with satin, you’ll need to know if the semi-gloss paint that currently covers the walls or ceiling is either oil or water-based.

 You will want to choose a satin paint that uses the same base and color.